 After hearing from Saul how Jesse found out about the ricin cigarette and Brock, Walt makes a beeline back to his home.
 Saul's car, which Jesse commandeered, is in the driveway with some meth inside; and he finds his house's carpet soaked in gasoline, but no sign of Jesse...

 Walt has a cleaning company come to clean the gasoline, and calls Huell over to retrieve Saul's car.
 To prevent his family from realizing how close they were to having their home razed, Walt refuses to let his locks be changed, and soaks himself in gasoline as part of a story about how he accidentally got splashed by a faulty gas pump, thus accounting for what odor the cleaning company couldn't remove.
-With Junior worried that his father suffered another blackout, not unlike the "fugue state" from when he was kidnapped by Tuco, Walt suggests staying at a motel for the time being.
+With Junior worried that his father suffered another blackout, not unlike the "fugue state" from when he was kidnapped by Tuco, Walt suggests staying at a hotel for the time being.

-At the motel, Walt meets with Saul to discuss how to deal with Jesse.
-Saul suggests putting him out of his misery like Old Yeller, but Walt dismisses the idea and warns Saul against any such ideation.
-When Walt returns to his motel room, he tries to tell Skyler he went to get some ice, but she saw his conversation with Saul.
+At the hotel, Walt meets with Saul to discuss how to deal with Jesse.
+Saul suggests putting him out of his misery like Old Yeller, but Walt vehemently dismisses the idea and warns Saul against any such ideation.
+When Walt returns to his hotel room, he tries to tell Skyler he went to get some ice, but she saw his conversation with Saul.
 Walt finally admits that Jesse had come to burn the house down.
 Skyler is equally shocked and vindicated: she had warned Walt time and again that the nature of his illegal enterprise would bring danger upon their family.
 Walt tries to assure Skyler that Jesse had changed his mind and could be reasoned with, but is stunned into silence when Skyler suggests killing Jesse as a permanent solution to this particular problem.
 As she puts it: "We've come this far.
 For us, what's one more?"

 As Walt continues to try to contact Jesse, he also reassures Junior, stressing out from the turmoil his home life had been thrown into throughout the year that his father fought cancer, that he would be okay.

 The following morning, Jesse, now sober and thinking clearly, joins Hank and Gomez to record a confession.
 He details everything to the two, from his run-in with two dealers working under Gus to the death of Drew Sharp.
-While Hank and Gomez believe Jesse, it's still ultimately the word of a notorious drug addict with a record against a man who, to the general public, was a mild-mannered family man.
+While Hank and Gomez believe Jesse, it's still ultimately the word of a drug addict with a record against a man who, to the general public, was a mild-mannered family man.
 If they were going to go after Walt, they would need definitive proof.

 Hank reveals to Jesse the voice message Walt left on his phone, asking him to meet at a plaza at noon.
 Hank has Jesse equipped with a wire, in the hopes that he can get Walt to say something incriminating.
 Jesse is worried that Walt is planning to kill him, describing him to Hank as "the devil" and always one step ahead.
 Hank assures Jesse, however, that based on everything he told him, Walt has no intention of hurting him.
 This convinces Jesse to set out to meet with Walt.